tukuyo/AirPodsPro-Motion-Sampler/README.md

 - Tabel scrolling By Head Motion
 Move the face up and down to scroll the TableView.
 We don't use any hands at all.

+- Export motion data to CSV
+Export the motion data acquired from AirpodsPro as a CSV file.
+You can check the data by using a ```file App```.

 ## Reference